GenericMappingTools/oversight/governance.md

 To become eligible for being a Steering Committee Member an individual must be a Project Contributor who has produced contributions that are substantial in quality and quantity, and sustained over at least six months.
+Project contributions can include contributions within the Generic Mapping Tools organization (e.g., GMT, GMT wrappers, GMT services) or to closely related upstream (e.g., GDAL) or downstream (e.g., GMTSAR, MB System) projects.
 After confirming the potential Committee Member is interested and willing to serve in that capacity, Members are nominated by Community Contributors and voted upon by the existing Committee via majority vote.

 When considering potential Members, the Committee will look at candidates with a comprehensive view of their contributions.
 This will include but is not limited